Modulational instability of periodic standing waves in the derivative NLS equation: Periodic standing waves in the case of

-If $a = 0$, one root of $Q$ in (\ref{quartic-Q}) is zero.
+If $a = 0$, one root of $Q$ in (\ref{3.9}) is zero.
 The other three roots are given by the intersection of the graph of $F(\rho)$ given by (\ref{R-roots-rho}) with the constant level $4d$.
 In the remainder of this section we study the two cases (i) $c^2<4b$ and (ii) $c^2 > 4b$, $c<0$, and $b > 0$.
 In each case we give exact analytical expressions for the periodic wave solutions and create representative figures of the Floquet spectrum in the KN spectral problem (\ref{lax-1-intro}) using the numerical Hill's method \cite{FFHM,JohnZumb}.
-This allows us to study the modulational stability or instability of the periodic standing waves using the correspondence (\ref{lambda-stab}).
+The connection formula $\Lambda = \pm 4 i \sqrt{P(\lambda)}$ allows us to study the modulational stability or instability of the periodic standing waves in the spectral problem (\ref{dnls-spectral}).